steve7171/draft-hmntsharma-bmp-over-tls/draft-hmntsharma-bmp-over-tls.md

 Alternatively, Transport Layer Security (TLS), offers endpoint authentication, data encryption, and data integrity defined in The Transport Layer Security (TLS) Protocol Version 1.2  RFC5246  and The Transport Layer Security (TLS) Protocol Version 1.3  RFC8446 .

 This document describes how to utilize TLS to secure BMP sessions between a monitoring station (acting as the server) and a router (acting as the client).
 Unlike BGP, where either side can act as the server, BMP's role distinction simplifies the implementation of TLS in a client-server model.
-Henceforth, the term **BMP over TLS** will be referred to as **BMPS**.
+Henceforth, the term BMP over TLS will be referred to as BMPS.

 # BMP over TLS (BMPS)